 4] Wilhelm was born on 6 May 1882 in the Marmorpalais of Potsdam in the Province of Brandenburg.
 He was the eldest son of Wilhelm II, the last German Emperor (1859–1941) and his first wife Princess Augusta Victoria of Schleswig-Holstein (1858–1921).
 When he was born, his great-grandfather, Kaiser Wilhelm I, was the reigning emperor and his grandfather, Crown Prince Frederick, was heir to the throne, making Wilhelm third in line to the throne.
 Despite being only thirty-two and having never commanded a unit larger than a regiment, the German Crown Prince was named commander of the 5th Army in August 1914, shortly after the outbreak of World War I. The Crown Prince, eldest son of Emperor Wilhelm II and Crown Prince of the German Empire, is present in Stenay, from September 1914 to February 1918, to lead the Fifth Army.
 He resides in the chateau of Tilleuls and established his headquarters in the boys' school.

-5] L'Éclat d'obus is a novel by Maurice Leblanc , whose action takes place during the First World War.
-The plot of the novel follows the wanderings of a character at a time in search of his wife and of his father's murderer.
+5] L'Éclat d'obus is a novel by Maurice Leblanc.
+Its action takes place during the First World War.
+The plot of the novel follows the wanderings of a character in search of his wife and of his father's murderer.
 Arsène Lupin appears as a doctor about the middle of the story.

 10] Stained glass window featuring Dagobert at Sevres